Honorine1206/WP/README.md

-# Wedding-Planner
+# WP
-App that plans wedding
+Plan a Wedding